ChainSafe/netmask/README.md

 # @chainsafe/netmask

-Zero dependency typescript implementation for using netmasks with both ipv4 and ipv6.
+Typescript implementation for using CIDR masks for address filtering.
 Heavily inspired by go implementation.

 ## Features

 * IPv4 and IPv6 support
-* Zero dependencies
 * [Typescript](https://www.typescriptlang.org/) support

 ## How to use